Will Iowa cover the spread vs. Oklahoma? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- The implied moneyline probability in this matchup gives the Hawkeyes a 53.5% chance to win.
+- The implied moneyline probability for this matchup gives Iowa a 53.5% chance to win.

-- Oklahoma put together a 13-16-0 record against the spread last year.

-- The Sooners had a record of 5-12 in games where oddsmakers had them as underdogs of at least -105 on the moneyline.

 Iowa vs. Oklahoma Over/Under Stats